inspeq/inspeq-docs/metrics.md

 metrics_list = ["COHERENCE"]

 input_data = [{
-    "context": (
-        "After months of preparation, the team was finally ready to launch the new software product. " "They had worked tirelessly to ensure that everything was perfect for the big day."
-    ),
     "response": (
         "The launch event was a huge success.
 Customers were impressed with the new features, " "and the team celebrated their achievement."